 I write teaching cases at undergraduate and postgraduate levels, presenting students with a critical management challenge.
-By adding characterisation and colour to conceptual content, the cases illustrate theory in practice, trigger lively classroom debate, and widen students’ experiential learning platform.
+By adding characterisation and colour to conceptual content, the cases illustrate theory in practice, trigger lively classroom debate, and enable experiential learning.

-Commissions from Fontys University of Applied Sciences have included a case study on the 2015 transition of the Dutch healthcare system through the eyes of a small local authority, and one on the Black Pete (Zwarte Pieten) debate, assessing its deeply rooted paradigms.
+Commissions from Fontys University of Applied Sciences have included a case study on the 2015 transition of the Dutch healthcare system through the eyes of a small local authority, and one on the Black Pete (Zwarte Pieten) debate, assessing its deeply rooted paradigms in the framework of Thought Leadership.

-For Erasmus University, I’ve had commissions on the energy transition, crisis management surrounding the Groningen gas earthquakes, and a vignette series on embedded gender (and intercultural) biases in the workplace.
+For Erasmus University, I’ve had commissions on the Sustainable Development Goals, and a vignette series on embedded gender (and intercultural) biases in the workplace.
 One of the stories, which I rewrote as a fictionalised version, has been published in The Harvard Business Review.

 I can also turn your academic writing into a feature for a more mainstream audience.